-When building Randstad, Frits Goldschmeding asked himself what the strategy of his company should be based on.
+When creating Randstad, Frits Goldschmeding asked himself what his company’s strategy should be based on.

-The underlying question was which view of people and society formed the basis of this strategy.
-In his view, it was therefore not only about the question of how the company stood in relation to groups such as clients, government, trade unions and competitors.
-It was also about pricing, dividend, dismissal, and government policies.
-The underlying and most existential question was what underpins the vision of the strategy, groups and the aforementioned policy in the various areas.
+The underlying question was which image of people and society formed the basis of this strategy.
+In Goldschmeding’s view, it was therefore not just a question of how the company stood in relation to groups such as clients, government, trade unions and competitors.
+It was also about policies in the areas of prices, dividends, dismissals and government regulations.
+The underlying – and perhaps most existential – question was what underpinned the vision on the strategy, groups and the aforementioned policies in the various areas.

-Goldschmeding drew inspiration from the sciences, including philosophy, economics and theology, and described the leads for what he calls “the company’s DNA” in the annual reports from the second half of the 1970s, the 1980s and early 1990s.
-To date, these form the basis for both Randstad’s DNA and the Goldschmeding Foundation for People, Work and Economy.
+Among other sources, Goldschmeding sought inspiration from the sciences and humanities, including philosophy, economics and theology, and described the points of reference for what he called ‘the DNA of the company’ in the annual reports from the second half of the 1970s, the 1980s and the early 1990s.
+To this day, these form the basis for the DNA of both Randstad and the Goldschmeding Foundation for People, Work and the Economy.

 The ‘Ad Fontes: Back to the Sources’ project studies the sources that founder Frits Goldschmeding of the Goldschmeding Foundation used to build Randstad and that also form the basis of the foundation.
 The publication of the book ‘Kennen, dienen, vertrouwen’ (‘Know, serve, trust’) reflects a search for a more people-oriented entrepreneurship in the 21st century.